hrmneffdii/audit-puppy-raffle/findings.md

 **Recommended mitigation**

-TO prevent this situation, it must be changed type data of `totalFees` from `uint64` to `uint256` to avoid overflow operation.
+To prevent this situation, it must be changed type data of `totalFees` from `uint64` to `uint256` to avoid overflow operation.
 And also use solidity version 0.8.0 or higher because on those version, every operation underflow and overflow will be reverted.

 ### [M-1] Looping through the players array to check for duplicate in `PuppleRuffle::enterRaffle` could potentially lead to Denial of Service (DoS) attack, increasing gas cost in the future